 1. Take a mental health day

 Taking a personal day now and then is something afforded to most working adults.
-But children not so much.
-And that’s too bad, because they often need these reset days just as much.
+But children, not so much.
+And that’s too bad because they often need these reset days just as much.
 Consider pulling your kid out of school (very occasionally) to indulge in some time together.
 The best part of this idea?
 You don’t even have to leave the house!
-Stay in your PJs for the day, eat your favorite foods (maybe even order your kid’s favorite take-out!) and binge-watch a favorite show or movie, just the two of you.
+Stay in your PJs for the day, eat your favorite foods (maybe even order your kid’s favorite takeout!) and binge-watch a favorite show or movie, just the two of you.
 (And if you can’t swing a school day, you can always plan this dedicated together time for a weekend.)

 2. Get cookin’

 Cooking classes aren’t just for couples.
 Kids and their grown-ups can get in on the action, too.
-PCC offers classes that adults and children can take together, but even when they don’t, you can always create a similar experience at home with online classes through Outschool or easy-to-follow recipe kits like Raddish Kids and Eat 2 Explore.
-Bonus?
-Kids often open up when they’re elbow-deep in kneading bread or mixing cookie dough.
+PCC offers classes that adults and children can take together, but even when they don’t, you can always create a similar experience at home with online classes through Outschool or easy-to-follow recipe kits such as Raddish Kids and Eat 2 Explore.
+Bonus: Kids often open up when they’re elbow-deep in kneading bread or mixing cookie dough.
 So you’re likely to get a chance to connect on a deeper level as you cook together.

 3. Start walkin’ and talkin’